 Don’t worry, we know what we’re doing, and we’re trained to know when and how to intervene.

 But what does this all mean?
 Why does it matter?

 It matters because the force that passes through your foot with each step has to go somewhere.
 It’s absorbed through muscles, joints, tendons, ligaments and fascia.
 Ideally, this force is spread evenly throughout all these structures.

 When your feet excessively flatten or pronate, depending on when you do it, you will unevenly stress some structures more than others.
 This isn’t limited to your feet either.
 They are the foundation of your body, and imbalance at the feet can have an impact on postural alignment and functional movement with the rest of the body.
 Think of your feet like a football team.
 The winning team has all the players playing together as a cohesive unit towards a common goal.
 The losing team are all over the shop with half the players looking at the sky while the other half do all the work!
 Our goal is to have your feet doing more of the former and less of the latter.

-If this resonates with you, or you think (or know!) your child has flat feet, book in to see a podiatrist at Dan Everson Podiatry today and see if we can help.
+If this resonates with you, or you think (or know!) your child has flat feet, book in to see a podiatrist at Dan Everson Podiatry today in one of our Sunshine Coast clinics and see if we can help.
 Prevention is better than the cure.